lucshi/test/README.md

 (WAMR extension samples will be open sourced soon)

-Extend WAMR to an open app framework
+Integrate WAMR into the app framework
 =========================
 WAMR defined methodology and APIs to extend its library, support app managment, extend to more language suppport, and enabled on more platforms.
 A typical extension architecture is as below: